Branching, edit, and regenerate

 You get a sibling with the same content.
 Use temperature or sampling settings to encourage variety, or expose a "regenerate again" affordance.

-How deep does the tree get?
+How deep can the tree get?

 Related features